CNP-CIIMAR/FAALPred/utilities/readme.md

 - The log file is created (or overwritten) to capture all processing details.

-Script 9: Merge Bigscape Step 1.
-A Python script to merge two TSV tables based on the "BGC" column. merge_bigscape_step1.py
+# Script 9: Merge Bigscape Step 1.
+A Python script to merge two TSV tables based on the "BGC" column: merge_bigscape_step1.py

 ## Description